gestom/temporal_search/README.md

 ### Graph search library

 Simply `cd search2` to the search2 folder and call `make`.
-If successful, the graph-search library  <b>libsearch.a</b> and a testing util <b>search</b> should appear in the current folder.
-You can try to test the search lirbary simply by calling <i>./search2</i>.
-If successful, you should see a the search plan description, which should look like:
+If successful, the graph-search library  <b>libsearch.a</b> and a testing utility <b>search</b> should appear in the current folder.
+You can try to test the search library simply by calling `./search2`.
+If successful, you should see the search plan description, which should look like this:

 ```
 Best path (exp. time = 41.1147):